HuobiRDCenter/huobi_Cpp/README.md

 *The SDK is compiled by C++ 11*.

-Currently, The SDK has the compatibility on linux system only.
+Currently, The SDK has the compatibility on linux(ubuntu 18.04) system only.

 #### Install CMake